-ENG 5489 - Independent Reading and Research
+ENG 6589 - Independent Reading and Research

 Credits, 3 sem. hrs.
 Prerequisite(s): Department Chair's approval.

-Designed for outstanding students to deepen and broaden their knowledge of special topics.
-This course is not offered regularly but is available only under special circumstances, normally when the student and instructor have already worked together in an on-going pursuit of mutual interests in the field.
+Designed for outstanding students to deepen and broaden their knowledge of special topics through individual study.
+This course is not offered regularly but is available only under special circumstances, normally when the student and instructor have already worked together in an ongoing pursuit of mutual interests in the field.

+ENG 6591 - Field Studies

+Credits, 1 sem. hr.